I’m sharing with you all of our crazy reasons on why we PLANNED on having 4 kids. So far, it’s been amazing.

 Life is supposed to be an adventure, right?
 Well, this is what we chose for our adventure.

 Sure, there are days when all three kids are screaming.
 Sure, one of my kids called me a “yeller”.
 Sure, Ryan and I bicker.
 Sure, it a freaking nightmare to get the kids to dance, soccer and Girl Scouts on time.
 Sure, my eldest daughter held out a mud ball that turned out to be a turd the other night (shaking my head).
 Most times, it is loud, chaotic and ridiculously stressful.
 Having 4 kids…here we go:

-Our Reasons for Having a Fourth Child
+Our Reasons for Having 4 Kids

 1. Kids remind you what it is like to be innocent, carefree and unjaded by the world.
 Every single day.
 All of their experiences and how they convey their “firsts” for learning new things makes you want to go back to being a kid again.